PAST WINNERS AND JUDGES OF THE HUGH M. HEFNER FIRST AMENDMENT AWARDS

 Pamela Samuelson, Faculty Director, Berkeley Center for Law & Technology and Richard M Sherman Distinguished Professor of Law.

-Thomas Healey (Book Publishing): For his book, The Great Dissent: How Oliver Wendell Holmes Changed His Mind—and Changed the History of Free Speech in America, which constructs in vivid detail Holmes’ journey from free speech opponent to First Amendment hero.
+Thomas Healy (Book Publishing): For his book, The Great Dissent: How Oliver Wendell Holmes Changed His Mind—and Changed the History of Free Speech in America, which constructs in vivid detail Holmes’ journey from free speech opponent to First Amendment hero.

 Glenn Greenwald (Journalism): Who as author, constitutional lawyer and investigative journalist, The Intercept, courageously published the first of a series of reports detailing American and British surveillance programs, based on classified documents disclosed by Edward Snowden.

 Chris Finan (Law): Who as President of the American Booksellers Foundation for Free Expression presented key issues of the impact of the attacks of 9/11 on First Amendment rights to middle and high school students in his book, National Security and Free Speech: The Debate Since 9/11.

 Muneer Awad (Government): Who as former executive director of the Oklahoma Chapter of the Council on American-Islamic Relations, stood up to an unprecedented, discriminatory proposal to amend the Oklahoma Constitution to target the religious practices of Muslims and undercut a central concern of the Free Exercise Clause and Establishment Clause of the First Amendment.

 Michael Hiestand and Mary Beth Tinker (Education): For organizing the Tinker Tour, the national free speech and civic education bus tour to promote the First Amendment to schools and communities throughout America.